jayasankar-shyam/ROG-Linux-Commands/README.md

 # ROG-Linux-Commands
-This repo consists of some commands which will be helpful for ROG users using Linux OS
+This repo consists of some commands which will be helpful for ASUS ROG/TUF users using Linux OS